cs1302uga/cs1302-tutorials/exceptions/exceptions1.md

 1 error
 ```

-Issues like simple typos, missing import statements and even an incorrect
+Issues like simple typos, missing import statements, and even an incorrect
-classpath often cause the Java compiler to emit the `cannot find symbol`; however,
+classpath often causes the Java compiler to emit the `cannot find symbol`; however,
 the cause of this particular `cannot find symbol` error is related to the
 scope of the symbol (the variable `file`), which does not extend to a specific
 line of code that attempts to use that symbol, as indicated by the error message.